postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 * `meta.Target.ContractDirection` returns `Input` or `Output` according to the data flow being validated ([see below](#contract-directions)).
 Typically, it is `Input` for input parameters and property setters, and `Output` for output parameters and return values.

-### Example: NotNull

-The following aspect throws an exception if the field, property, or parameter to which it is applied receives a null value, or if a null value is assigned to an `out` parameter or to the return value.

-[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/NotNull.cs name="NotNull"]

-### Example: Trim

-The following aspect normalizes the received value by calling the `string.Trim` method.
-The only difficulty is that it needs to choose between `value.Trim` and the null-conditional `value?.Trim` according to the nullability of the target.

-[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Trim.cs name="Trim"]

 ### Contract directions

 By default, the <xref:Metalama.Framework.Aspects.ContractAspect> aspect applies the contract to the _default data flow_ of the target parameter, field, or property.